dart-archive/intl/README.md

           male: '$userName is unavailable because he is not online.',
           female: '$userName is unavailable because she is not online.',
           other: '$userName is unavailable because they are not online',
-          name: "notOnlineMessage",
+          name: 'notOnlineMessage',
           args: [userName, userGender],
-          desc: "The user is not available to hangout.",
+          desc: 'The user is not available to hangout.',
           examples: const {{'userGender': 'male', 'userName': 'Fred'},
               {'userGender': 'female', 'userName' : 'Alice'}});